pallebone/StrictBlockPAllebone/README.md

 Step 1: Create the Aliases for the blocklists we will be using, and allowlist if you desire:
 <img src="./Alias.png">
 (please note my image shows an internal IP that I am updating my list from as I create the lists.
 You will however NOT use this internal IP obviously.
-I copy this altered list up to github when i am finished modifying it.
+I copy this altered list up to github when I am finished modifying it.

 Each item created as follows:

 FirewalledServices	Port(s)	 	22,80,443,3389,19132

 This is the services on the firewall that are open to the outside world and forwarded to various different internal computers behind the firewall.
 In my own case, I have an ssh server, a web server, an rdp server and a minecraft server.
 These ports must be specified as an alias so that we can add an allow rule later on to these allowed ports, from IP's we want to allow.

-StrictBlockPAllebone	URL Table (IPs)	 	https://raw.githubusercontent.com/pallebone/StrictBlockPAllebone/master/BlockIP.txt This is a URL table to the blocklist.
+StrictBlockPAllebone	URL Table (IPs)	 	https://raw.githubusercontent.com/pallebone/StrictBlockPAllebone/master/BlockIP.txt

+This is a URL table to the blocklist.

 AllowlistedIPs	Host(s)

 This is the aliases you will add IP's you want to allow into.
 In the screenshot you see a random test IP I used to check it worked.
 You will only add your own list of IP's you deem relevant, nothing else.
 They will not be blocked once you add them.

 spamhaus_drop	URL Table (IPs)	 	https://www.spamhaus.org/drop/drop.txt

 The IP drop list from spamhaus.

 spamhaus_edrop	URL Table (IPs)	 	https://www.spamhaus.org/drop/edrop.txt

 The IP edrop list from spamhaus

 spamhaus_group	Host(s)	 	spamhaus_drop,spamhaus_edrop

 An alias that contains the 2 spamhaus lists in one single alias so we can add just this alias to a firewall rule.

 Step 2:
 Create your firewall rules under "firewall - wan" in order to allow and block the relevant traffic as follows: